Let’s create something beautiful!

-A ring mandrel OR more commonly found round objects to create round shapes in the copper wire (like the neck of a water bottle or a fat sharpie marker – go on a scavenger hunt in your home & let us know what you came up with in the comments below!)
+A ring mandrel OR more commonly found round objects to create round shapes in the copper wire (For instance the neck of a water bottle or a fat sharpie marker – go on a scavenger hunt in your home and let us know what you come up with in the comments below!)

 round nose pliers